Find Affordable College Courses

 2 Yearly Graduations

-University of Minnesota - Twin Cities comes in at #20 on our list of the most popular colleges offering master's degrees in health/medical physics.
-Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in health/medical physics from UMN Twin Cities.
+The 20th most popular school in the country for health/medical physics majors who are seeking their master's degree is Wayne State University.
+The average in-state tuition for full-time undergraduates is $13,660 per year, while in-state graduate students, on average, pay $18,301 per year.
+During the most recent year for which we have data, 2 people received their master's degree in health/medical physics from Wayne State.

 Below are some popular majors that are similar to health/medical physics that offer master’s degrees.